 Sometimes in life, you end up staying connected to the people you lose over the years, be it, lovers or friends, because they are in a way, like you.
+And that is the main reason you got connected to them in the first place.

 It’s probably happened to you before.
 You ran into your ex-partner at a shopping center, one that is closest to you but furthest from their house.
 Or you’ve had a look at their new partner who strikes a similar resemblance to… you?
 Most people may bring these small occurrences down to coincidence.
 But I am here to tell you something that you may or may not like hearing.